+The centre matches the description in the statement of purpose, is warm and well-ventilated and meets children's need for private and communal living spaces.
+Children have their own bedroom and display personal items such as family photographs.
 The children define what homely is to them, and the centre is tastefully decorated to meet their needs and wishes.
 The centre has to be clean but if the children do not wish to do certain tasks such as keeping their bedroom tidy this is respected as long as it does not pose a risk to children.
-The registered provider explores opportunities to balance risk management with the homeliness of the centre and the children's wishes for their own homely environment.
+The provider explores opportunities to balance risk management with the homeliness of the centre and the children's wishes for their own homely environment.

 Each centre has its own special features and layout depending on the building and the needs of the children who live there.
 The design and layout of the premises ensures that each child can enjoy living in an accessible, safe, comfortable and homely environment.
-This enables the promotion of independence, recreation and leisure and enables an excellent quality of life for all who live there.
+This supports the promotion of independence, recreation and leisure and enables an excellent quality of life for all who live there.